stfc/PSyclone/examples/psyir/README.md

 ## Example 3:

 Demonstrates how to manipulate an existing PSyIR tree.
-This example imports the tree already created in Example 1 and applies some modifications to it.
-Then it generated the new modified output code.
+This example imports the PSyIR created in Example 1, applies some modifications to it and then generated the new modified output code.
 This example may be run by doing:

 ```sh